ColeTownsend/Balzac-for-Jekyll/_drafts/2013-08-05-longform-post.md

 ---
 layout: post-no-feature
 title: "SLAM"
-description: "Basics of Simultaneous Localisation and Mapping- By Arunabh Ghosh"
+description: "Simultaneous Localisation and Mapping- By Arunabh Ghosh"
 category: articles
 tags: [SLAM, Robotics, localisation, mapping]
 ---

+## Introduction

 The term SLAM is as stated an acronym for __Simultaneous Localization And Mapping__.
 Mapping is all about building maps of the environment.
 There are a number of different methods for building maps and some of them are quite sophisticated.
 All these methods have in common that they build a model of the environment while also addressing the fact that the robot itself accrues uncertainty while it moves.